RobKwiatkowski/Calculator_GUI/README.md

 # Calculator_GUI

-A simple calculator with GUI written using tkinter
+A simple calculator with GUI written with tkinter library